devalot/hs-exceptions/slides.md

 <div class="notes">

-Because `IO` is the outer monad and we can't do without it, we sort of loose the ability of the `Maybe` monad.
+Because `IO` is the outer monad and we can't do without it, we sort of loose the superpowers of the `Maybe` monad.

 </div>